microsoft/pyright/docs/configuration.md

 **reportUnnecessaryCast** [boolean or string, optional]: Generate or suppress diagnostics for 'cast' calls that are statically determined to be unnecessary.
 Such calls are sometimes indicative of a programming error.
 The default value for this setting is 'none'.

+**reportAssertAlwaysTrue** [boolean or string, optional]: Generate or suppress diagnostics for 'assert' statement that will provably always assert.
+This can be indicative of a programming error.
+The default value for this setting is 'warning'.

 ## Execution Environment Options
 Pyright allows multiple “execution environments” to be defined for different portions of your source tree.
 For example, a subtree may be designed to run with different import search paths or a different version of the python interpreter than the rest of the source base.